Blogs

 Inaccurate or Incomplete Patient Data at Registration

-Clerical mistakes during registration are a primary reason why medical practices miss active coverage.
-Clearinghouse systems require an exact match to verify eligibility, meaning a minor error can prevent a successful match.
+Clerical mistakes during registration are a primary reason active coverage gets missed.
+Clearinghouse systems require an exact match to verify eligibility, so even a minor error can block a successful result.
 Common data issues include:

 • Misspelled names or transposed letters in the patient record.